-Section on 2: Policy to be analysed 2.1 Is this a new policy (or decision) or a change to an existing policy, practice or project?
-Regular outturn report on performance against the Corporate Plan 2018-2023.
-2.2 Describe the main aims, objectives and purpose of the policy (or decision): The purpose of the report is to update Cabinet on the achievement of the objectives and measures contained within the Corporate Plan.
+Secti on 2: Policy to be analysed 2.1 Is this a new policy (or decision) or a change to an existing policy, practice or project?
+Change to performance reporting for the Corporate Plan, including the new set of (key performance) indicators.
+2.2 Describe the main aims, objectives and purpose of the policy (or decision): The Corporate Plan is the Council's premium strategic document, laying out the Council's purpose, aims and objectives for the medium and short-term.
+The benefits and performance indicator set detail how the progress of this plan will be measured and reported.
 What outcome(s) are you hoping to achieve (ie decommissioning or commissioning a service)?
-Enhanced picture of corporate performance against the benefits maps and performance indicator set.
-2.3 Does or will the policy or decision affect: The Corporate Plan progress report is not in itself a vehicle for decision making.
+Enhanced picture of corporate performance against the benefits and indicator set.
+2.3 Does or will the policy or decision affect: of known inequalities?
+The Corporate Plan progress reporting is not in itself a vehicle for decision making.
 Its approach is to articulate the Council's performance in a coherent document.
-Where individual objectives or performance from the Plan require decisions, these are the subject of individual reports, each accompanied by its own Equality Impact Assessment.
+Where individual objectives or performance from the Plan require key decisions, these are the subject of individual reports, each accompanied by its own Equality Impact Assessment.
 Will the policy or decision influence how organisations operate?
 Yes, at the strategic level.

 2.4 Will the policy or decision involve substantial changes in resources?
 Decisions on resources to deliver the Corporate Plan are taken through the annual budget approval process, through Portfolio Holder decision or Cabinet decision.
 2.5 Is this policy or decision associated with any of the Council's other policies and how, if applicable, does the proposed policy support corporate outcomes?
 The Corporate Plan is the Council's premium strategic policy.
 All other Council policies and decisions support the delivery of the Corporate Plan.

-Section 3: Evidence/data about the user population and consultation1 customer satisfaction surveys, staffing data, performance data, research information (national, regional and local data sources).
+Section 3: Evidence/data about the user population and consultation1 regional and local data sources).
 3.1 What does the information tell you about those groups identified?
 An overview of key issues impacting the population of Epping Forest district, health and well-being, and demand on services is given in the attached profile of people living in Epping Forest.
 Profile available to view on the Council's Committee Management System (modern.gov) as a background paper.
 3.2 Have you consulted or involved those groups that are likely to be affected by the policy or decision you want to implement?
 If so, what were their views and how have their views influenced your decision?
-No. 3.3 If you have not consulted or engaged with communities that are likely to be affected by the policy or decision, give details about when you intend to carry out consultation or provide reasons for why you feel this is not necessary: Where decisions are required to change Council policy these will be subject to a decision report, which will be accompanied by its own Equality Impact Assessment.
+No. 3.3 If you have not consulted or engaged with communities that are likely to be affected by the policy or decision, give details about when you intend to carry out consultation or provide reasons for why you feel this is not necessary: Where decisions are required to change Council policy these will be subject to a key decision report, which will be accompanied by its own Equality Impact Assessment.
 Any consultation with communities that are likely to be affected by the decision may be undertaken at that time.

-As a minimum you must consider what is known about the population likely to be affected which will support your understanding of the impact of the policy, eg service uptake/usage, customer satisfaction surveys, staffing data, performance data, research information (national regional and local data sources).
+As a minimum you must consider what is known about the population likely to be affected which will support your understanding of the impact of the policy, eg service uptake/usage, customer satisfaction surveys, staffing data, performance data, research information (national, regional and local data sources).